 Cost of living in Christchurch

 Overall, the cost of living in New Zealand is high, and Christchurch is no exception.
 Imported goods are particularly expensive (and most goods are imported).
-In addition to the cost, a 15 percent national sales tax is attached to all purchases.
+In addition to the cost, a 15 percent goods and services (GST) tax is attached to all purchases.

 That said, many services are subsidised by the government, which decreases the cost of living in Christchurch.
 Notably, healthcare in New Zealand is of excellent quality, and medication and services are either free or fairly cheap.
 Public education in New Zealand is also accessible at no cost or is heavily subsidised by the state.